• Insights

 User centricity in medical products & services

-17 February 2021 Posted by Frederik Aldelhof Life Sciences
+17 February 2021 Posted by Frederik Aldelhof Life sciences, Strategic innovation

 As the life sciences sector is becoming aware of the importance of user-centric design, it is time to see user experience as a key building block of any medical offering, and manage the development process accordingly.